 Step Three: How much room do you need in your commercial property space?

 Every business has different space requirements.
 Avoid paying for space you will never use.
-But don’t restrict yourself by not having a enough space for your business to grow into.
+But don’t restrict yourself by not having enough space for your business to grow into.

 You’ll also need to take into account any regulatory requirements for your business.
 For example, a restaurant has a legal requirement to supply bathroom facilities to patrons.
 If the location you are looking at doesn’t have a bathroom, you may find yourself paying extra to install one.